NationalSecurityAgency/pelz/attestation_demo/README.md

 # Attestation Demo

-This directory contains a custom pelz client demonstrating a new method of connecting to pelz.
+This directory contains an example of integrating pelz with a client.
+In this case, the sample pelz client is an application processing sensitive data (encrypted at rest) within another SGX enclave on the same host.
+The intent is to demonstrate a method of protecting all sensitive data and keys, even while in use.
+This approach could rather generically be employed for a diverse range of pelz client functionality.

-The new client is primarily based on the LocalAttestation sample code from the linux-sgx repo (https://github.com/intel/linux-sgx/tree/master/SampleCode/LocalAttestation), and much of its code is taken directly from that example with minimal changes.
+The demonstration client is primarily based on the LocalAttestation sample code from the linux-sgx repo (https://github.com/intel/linux-sgx/tree/master/SampleCode/LocalAttestation), and much of its code is taken directly from that example with minimal changes.

 The client establishes an encrypted communication channel to pelz using an ECDH protocol defined in libsgx.
 During the key exchange, both parties are able to verify that they are running on the same SGX hardware instance, and they can also authenticate using additional metadata such as the MRSIGNER value.

 ## Quick Start